 By Max Bowenemail@example.com

-As a football and baseball player, North Attleborough High School student Owen Hardy said time management has been one of the most important skills he’s learned over the years.
-Hardy is the November Student Athlete of the month.
+As a football and baseball player, North Attleborough High School student Owen Harding said time management has been one of the most important skills he’s learned over the years.
+Harding is the November Student Athlete of the month.

 How did you get into sports?